inet-framework/inet-showcases/wireless/directionalantennas/doc/index.rst

 This showcase aims to highlight the antenna models available in INET.
-The showcase contains an example simulation which demonstrates the directionality of five antenna models.
+The showcase contains an example simulation that demonstrates the directionality of five antenna models.
-Four of these represent well known antenna models, while the last one is a universal antenna which can model any rotationally symmetrical antenna pattern.
+Four of these represent well-known antenna models, while the last one is a universal antenna that can model any rotationally symmetrical antenna pattern.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/wireless/directionalantennas <https://github.com/inet-framework/inet-showcases/tree/master/general/directionalantennas>`__